 - Oil, olive - 3 Tbsp

-- Toast pine nuts - Toast nuts in a dry skillet or frying pan until fragrant and golden, 3 to 4 minutes.
+- Toast pine nuts - Toast nuts (portions for pasta and pesto) in a dry skillet or frying pan until fragrant and golden, 3 to 4 minutes.
 (Can be done up to 5 days ahead)

 - Make pesto - (Double if making Wednesday’s meal.)
 Peel garlic cloves.
-Place nuts, garlic, basil leaves, and lemon juice in a food processor.
+Place nuts (portion for pesto), garlic, parmesan cheese (if using), basil leaves, and lemon juice in a food processor.
 Pulse until all ingredients are well chopped.
-With food processor running, drizzle in olive oil until smooth.
+With food processor running, drizzle in olive oil (portion for pesto) until smooth.
 (Add some additional olive oil if needed to help everything blend.)
 Season to taste with some salt and pepper.
 (Can be done up to 5 days ahead)

 - Lemons / Artichoke hearts - Slice lemons into wedges.
 If using jarred or canned artichokes, drain and rinse them; if using frozen, defrost.
 If artichokes hearts are in large pieces, roughly chop them.
 (Can be done up to 2 days ahead)